Transforming Assessment

 Challenges that NZQA faced in realising their digital assessment vision included:

-• Supporting schools and students to “opt in” when ready, rather than relying on a mandated requirement to participate in digital examinations
+- Supporting schools and students to “opt in” when ready, rather than relying on a mandated requirement to participate in digital examinations.
+Students can still choose which exam format to sit

 The solution